-Incidents on the network are recorded in Endeavour Energy's Outage Management System (OMS).
-OMS is routinely interrogated to identify any incidents where fire was involved.
+Prior to April 2021 incidents on the network were recorded in Endeavour Energy's Outage Management System (OMS).
+In April 2021 OMS was replaced by the Advanced Distribution Management System (ADMS).

+Throughout the year each system was routinely interrogated to identify any incidents where fire was involved.

-A nominated representative from each of Endeavour Energy's three regions is contacted on a regular basis and requested to co-ordinate the submission of reports containing information relating to the incidents identified.
+A nominated representative from each of Endeavour Energy's regions is contacted on a regular basis and requested to co-ordinate the submission of reports containing information relating to the incidents identified.